When it comes to choosing an entry-level drone, I don’t think there’s any better product than the DJI Tello.

-Here are some reasons why you should still consider it:
+Here are 4 reasons why you should still consider it:

 The reason I trust DJI over every other brand is simple—there’s no other company that can match up to DJI’s level of expertise and assurance.
 Tello, being a DJI product, comes with a tough exterior (despite the looks) and can reportedly withstand a few falls and crashes.
 Even though I didn’t fly this product extensively throughout my travels, I did manage to get it into trouble a few times.

 Once I flew it straight into a lamppost as I forgot that Tello is not a drone that can avoid collisions on its own.
 And the other time, some tree leaves got in the way as I tried to maneuver the drone in reverse.
 Entirely my fault in both instances!
 Surprisingly, the Tello got away with only minor bruises on its body and propeller guard.